Fake! Does it matter?

 Many people enjoy ghost-related TV shows, ghost tours, dinner and stage presentations, and ghost-themed events.

-If you’re looking for entertainment, you are more likely to encounter fakes.
-Keep the focus on the fun.
-Don’t worry about how much of it is real or a clever presentation.
+If you’re looking for entertainment, keep your focus on the fun.
+Don’t worry how much of it is real or just a clever presentation.

-In real life, ghost hunting is often tedious.
+In real life, ghost hunting is tedious.
 The one-hour show you see on TV may have taken two to five days to film.
-You’re only seeing the interesting moments.
+You’re seeing only the interesting moments.

 But, if you’re only there for the fun and an occasional “good scare,” does it really matter how much of it is real?